Skip to Content

 This hotel makes a great wedding or event venue because of it’s location and it’s uniqueness.
 And until the movie, it was undiscovered by most which makes it that much more attractive as a venue.

-Some History About This Wedding And Event Venue
+Some History About This Wedding and Event Venue

 The 1960s were also a tumultuous time in Miami with racial inequality and segregation laws strictly enforced.
 While Ali had his star-making win in Miami Beach that night in 1964, he was not allowed to spend the night in Miami Beach because of Jim Crow’s segregation laws.
 He went instead to the Hampton House Motel in Brownsville, just outside of Liberty City on the mainland, to celebrate with his friend Malcolm X. It’s said that he enjoyed a bowl of ice cream to mark his big win.
 Ali also had a home in Brownsville that still stands today.